-- Push the button to switch from one program to the next.
+- Push the button for 1-2 seconds to switch from one program to the next.
 Your hearing aids will beep to confirm the change.
 The number of beeps indicates which program you have selected. - To get back to the default listening program, keep scrolling, or turn your hearing aids off and on again.

-NOTE: If you have two hearing aids with synchronization enabled, a change of program on one hearing aid automatically applies to the second hearing aid as well.
+NOTE: If you have two hearing aids with synchronisation enabled, changing the program on one hearing aid automatically applies the change to the second hearing aid as well.

-Streaming Sound to your hearing aids
+Streaming sound to your hearing aids

-Press the button and keep it pressed for three seconds.
+Press the button and keep it pressed for 2 seconds.
 Your hearing aids will start streaming from the audio device you have chosen.

-Before you can stream to your hearing aids, you must pair them with your audio device.
+NOTE: Before you can stream to your hearing aids, you must pair them with your audio device.
 For more information on how to do this, consult the user instructions for your audio device.